Books of Lights for a New World

 In conclusion, life is a series of experiences designed to help us grow, to become increasingly the best version of ourselves, and to become more capable and competent in the areas where we feel called to lead.
 However, this requires overcoming each of our fears one by one, having the courage to move forward despite these fears—cautiously, at our own pace, and in accordance with our feelings.
 This is the recipe for emerging from the experience having grown—and sometimes even surprised by ourselves—for having succeeded and feeling so happy to have done so.

-“Offering my baby a birth with all the Respect and Love he deserves…
+“To offer my baby a birth with all the Respect and Love they deserve…

-a positive imprint of confidence in oneself and in life
+a positive imprint of self-confidence and trust in life

-This article was written by Claire Loiseleur who is mother of eleven children all born in conjugal intimacy by choosing to offer our babies a birth with all the respect and love they deserve and co-author of the book:
+This article was written by Claire Loiseleur, mother of eleven children all born within the heart of marital intimacy, through our conscious choice to offer our babies a birth with all the Love and Respect they deserve, and co-author of the book and documentary:

 This book is being translated.
 Thank you for your patience.

-The book AUTONOMOUS NATURAL CHILDBIRTH AS A COUPLE is part of the Lights for a New World books presented on the Youtube channel and Facebook page entitled : Lights for a New World
+The book GIVING BIRTH NATURALLY AND FREELY AS A COUPLE is part of the Lights for a New World books presented on the Youtube channel and Facebook page entitled : Lights for a New World

 The expression « Lights for a New World » is explained on the following page :